eclipse-theia/theia-website/src/docs/theia_ai.md

 The `name` field is shown as the chip label and in the agent configuration table.
 The `description` is shown as a tooltip when hovering over the chip.
 The frontmatter is stripped before the content is sent to the LLM, so it does not affect the prompt itself.

 Built-in prompt fragments can embed frontmatter directly as part of their `template` string in TypeScript.
-When a user customizes such a fragment, the localized `name` and `description` from the current locale are automatically baked into the frontmatter of the user's copy.
+When a user customizes such a fragment, the localized `name` and `description` from the current locale are automatically included in the frontmatter of the user's copy.

 #### What Goes Inside a Capability Fragment